jrasmusson/ios-professional-course/Password-Reset/4-PasswordStatusView/README.md

 # PasswordStatusView

-OK now that we've got our `PasswordCriteriaView` built, lets use that to continue building our `PasswordStatusView`.
+OK now that we've got our `PasswordCriteriaView`, lets use that to continue building our `PasswordStatusView`.

 ![](images/0a.png)